 The building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) require that you fit a minimum amount of low energy light fittings (and this has to be shown on the drawings) but with careful design you can make them all low energy at very little extra initial cost and with a large financial and energy saving over their lifetime.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations require that you fit a minimum amount of low energy light fittings (and this has to be shown on the drawings) but with careful design you can make them all low energy at very little extra initial cost and with a large financial and energy saving over their lifetime.
 In a few years the conventional incandescent light bulb will cease to be available in the EU anyway. (see more about lighting design).
 If you are buying new appliances such as a fridge, freezer, washer etc. then it makes sense to go for at least an ‘A’ rated one.
 Some of the appliances now have ‘A+’ and ‘A++’ ratings and if you can afford them then go for it (but not at the expense of very long-term things like good insulation).

 Home energy monitors are a good way of raising awareness about what is using electricity in a house.
 They can be fitted where the mains cable enters the house or to an individual circuit or appliance.
 Cost is about £30 – £50